• Skip to main content

 • ×

-Mashed potatoes are a staple at many Thanksgiving dinners, and you want to have a delicious vegan version for your friends and family, together with a mushroom gravy and maple glazed carrots.
-These tips will help you create the best mashed potatoes ever!
+Mashed potatoes are a staple from weeknight dinners to many Thanksgiving dinners, and you want to have a delicious vegan version for your friends and family, together with a mushroom gravy and maple glazed carrots.
+These tips will help you create the best-mashed potatoes ever!

 Jump to: